Mobile impurity interacting with a Hubbard chain and the role of Friedel oscillations: Model

 where $\mathcal{D}_\sigma=\binom{M}{N_\sigma}$ is the size of the Hilbert space of each species $\mathcal{H}_\sigma$.
 Therefore, the size of the full Hilbert space is $\mathcal{D}=M\binom{M}{N_f}^2$.
 In turn, the coefficients $c_{v_\uparrow,v_\downarrow,v_I}$ are obtained from a numerical diagonalization of the Hamiltonian matrix.

 Throughout this work, we focus on ground-state properties.
 From its wavefunction $|\Psi_0\rangle$, we calculate the density profiles

 where $n_\sigma$ is the profile of each fermionic spin, while $n_I$ is that of the impurity.
-Note that, because the parameters for both spins are equal, we have that $n_\uparrow=n_\downarrow$ for all sites.
+Note that, because in the main text the parameters for both spins are equal, we have that $n_\uparrow=n_\downarrow$ for all sites.

 In the following sections, most of our results consider $M=12$.
 However, an examination of other lattice sizes is reported in Appendix~\ref{app:size}.